 Other ways to say: Fail, go down

-Fun Fact/Origin: Comes from battles, where fallen soldiers hit the ground
+Fun Fact/Origin: This phrase comes from old battle scenes, where fallen soldiers hit the ground—face-first into the dust.

 5. Dirty laundry